radanskoric/radanskoric.github.io/_posts/2023-12-19-turbo-morphing-deep-dive-idiomorph.markdown

 ### Takeaways

 - It's very important that ids really are unique.
 They should already be unique but HTML and CSS are reasonably forgiving of repeated ids.
 However, it could cause big issues with this algorithm.
 - It's valuable to have ids on all the actual content.
 For example, if you have standard partials used in a lot of places, it would be beneficial to use a globally unique id on them, perhaps based on the id of the model being rendered (e.g. `id="project-123"`).
+The [dom_id Rails helper](https://api.rubyonrails.org/classes/ActionView/RecordIdentifier.html#method-i-dom_id){:target="_blank"} is your friend here.

 ## Morphing the head element